We’re currently enrolling lactating individuals into the following studies:

 - Food Frequency Questionnaire

 Sample Processing and Storage: Upon receipt, milk samples are aliquoted and transferred to the Altman Clinical and Translation Research Institute (ACTRI) Biorepository, where they are stored in -80 degree conditions.
 The ACTRI Biorepository was supported by the National Institutes of Health, Grant UL1TR000100 of CTSA funding prior to August 13, 2015 and is currently supported by Grant UL1TR001442 of CTSA funding beginning August 13, 2015 and beyond.
-For more information on the ACTRI Biorepository.
+For more information, visit the ACTRI Biorepository.